Amartus/LsoBlendingTool/README.md

             sets of product specification root directory for specifications you would like to integrate

+            This option may occur a maximum of 1 times

         -e <files encoding>, -encoding <files encoding>
             encoding used to read API and product definitions.
 By default system encoding is used